The 4% Rule for Retirement Withdrawals Gets a Closer Look

 “Having a surplus at the end of life is not a bad thing,” says Birr.
 “Just make sure it’s something you want.”

 If you’re worried about outliving your savings, Keady suggests transferring part of your portfolio to an annuity for guaranteed lifelong income.
 An annuity combined with Social Security should deliver enough income to cover essential needs, with the 4% rule applying to your investment portfolio for discretionary spending, like vacations and hobbies.
-In a bad investing year, discretionary spending can be cut back without affecting the essentials.
+In a bad investing year, discretionary spending can be reduced without affecting the essentials.

 Inflation.
-When Bengen created the 4% rule, inflation averaged a modest 2% to 3% compared with 8.6% in May.
-For the newly retired, withdrawing more at the start to keep pace with inflation, particularly when the market is down, can throw retirement planning off track.
+When Bengen created the 4% rule, inflation averaged a modest 2% to 3% and while it was recently at 2.7% as of November, it did hit a more than 40-year high of 9.1% in June 2022.
+In a high inflationary environment, withdrawing more at the start of retirement to keep pace, particularly when the market is down, can throw retirement planning off track.

 Let’s say we have two years of 7% inflation, Keady says.
 Someone who started withdrawing $100,000 a year would be taking out $114,490 in year three.
 That’s hard to sustain as you’ll keep building off those higher-than-expected withdrawal rates.

 One solution is to review your portfolio performance and inflation each year, adjusting the withdrawal rate to match your target.
 If inflation pushes up the baseline withdrawal rate to 6% a year, scale it back.

 If a bull market sends your portfolio balance soaring, you may be able to take out less than 3% or 4% with no change in lifestyle.
-Once you turn 72, required minimum distributions may force you to withdraw more than you prefer.
+Once you turn 72, required minimum distributions (RMDs) may force you to withdraw more than you prefer.
 “The first-year RMD percentage starts at 3.65% and increases as you get older,” says Birr.

 Spending